Carl W. McIntosh: Idaho State College and Long Beach State College

 McIntosh returned to Idaho and resumed teaching.
 He was promoted to associate professor of speech, and served as director of the Summer Session and as Acting Executive Dean in 1947.
 In March 1947, the Southern Branch was made independent and renamed Idaho Southern College.
 The departing Executive Dean, John R. Nichols, was so impressed with McIntosh's public speaking skills that he successfully persuaded the board of regents to appoint McIntosh the first president of the new college.
 At 32 years of age, he was one of the youngest college presidents in the United States.
 Although McIntosh was not originally interested in being an administrator, once the school became an independent college he decided he wanted to remain president and see it through its early growing pains.

 McIntosh left Idaho in 1959 to become president of Long Beach State College.
 The college, founded in 1949, had received a permanent campus in 1950 and had grown rapidly in enrollment under its first president, Peter Victor Peterson.
 While McIntosh was president, Long Beach grew tremendously.
 Enrollment surged from about 10,000 to more than 30,000, and he rapidly expanded and revamped the curriculum.
 McIntosh tripled the number of faculty and constructed 30 new buildings.
-Although the 1960s were a period of deep unrest on American college campuses, McIntosh's collegial governing style, gentle and quite demeanor, and willingness to permit protest on campus (so long as it remained quiet and peaceful) helped keep Long Beach State relatively quiet throughout the period.
+Although the 1960s were a period of deep unrest on American college campuses, McIntosh's collegial governing style, gentle and quiet demeanor, and willingness to permit protest on campus (so long as it remained quiet and peaceful) helped keep Long Beach State relatively quiet throughout the period.
 In 1967, the California state legislature revamped the state college system.
 Long Beach State changed its name in 1968 to California State College, Long Beach, as part of these changes and began to be much more closely integrated into the California State College system.

 McIntosh left Long Beach in 1969, and became president of Montana State University in 1970.